Buenavista, Quezon: Separation as a town

-Geography and Location
+Geography

-Today, Buenavista is situated on the eastern part of Quezon Province, nestled at the base of the Bondoc Peninsula.
-Its strategic location offers both scenic views and vital access to surrounding regions.
-The municipality is bounded to the north by Guinayangan, to the south by San Narciso, to the west by Lopez and Catanauan, and to the east by the Ragay Gulf, which faces the Bicol Region across the water.
+Buenavista is located in the eastern part of Quezon at the base of the Bondoc Peninsula.
+It is bounded on the northern part by Guinayangan, on the south by the town of San Narciso, on the western part by Lopez and Catanauan, and on the east by Ragay Gulf facing Bicol Region.
+The municipality is 336 km southeast of Metro Manila and 206 km southeast of provincial capital Lucena.